Block Party Logo

 by

 Maybe you’re tired of #threads, or politics, or just seeing so many recommended Tweets you simply don’t care about.
-Here’s a few ways to clean up the TL and get back to what brought you to Twitter in the first place.
+Here’s a few ways to clean up the timeline, and your own post history to get back to what brought you to X in the first place.

 1. Go back to the reverse chronological timeline.